High-Dimensional Causal Discovery Under non-Gaussianity: Numerical results

 \subsection{Simulations: high-dimensional consistency}

-To show high-dimensional consistency, we generate the graph and coefficients as described in Section \ref{sec:sim_min_max}, but we let $n = 3/4p$ and set $p = 100, 200, 500, 1000, 1500$.
-We first consider random DAGs and data generate as before, but with $J = 2$.
-We also consider graphs with hubs, nodes with large out-degree.
-Under our setting, we only make assumptions about the in-degree, while the PC algorithm requires the maximum total degree (both in and out) to grow sub-linearly \citep{kalisch2007estimating}.
-We generate random graphs with hubs by first including a directed edge from $v-1$ to $v$ for all nodes $v = 2 \ldots p$ and draw the edge weight uniformly from $(-1, -.65)\cup (.65, 1)$.
-We then set nodes $\{1,2,3\}$ as hubs and include an edge with weight $\pm 1/5$ to each non-hub node from a random hub.
+To illustrate high-dimensional consistency, we generate the graph and coefficients as in Section \ref{sec:sim_min_max} but with $p = 100, 200, 500, 1000, 1500, 2000$ and $n = 3/4p$.
+We first consider random DAGs and data generated as before, but with $J = 2$.
+We also consider graphs with hubs, that is, nodes with large out-degree.
+These are generated by including a directed edge from $v-1$ to $v$ for all nodes $v = 2, \ldots, p$ and drawing the edge weight uniformly from $(-1, -.65)\cup (.65, 1)$.
+We then set nodes $\{1,2,3\}$ as hubs and include an edge with weight $\pm 1/5$ to each non-hub node from a randomly selected hub.
 Thus, the out-degree for each of the hub nodes grows linearly with $p$, but the maximum in-degree remains bounded by $2$.
-For both cases, the results for 20 runs at each value of $p = 100, 200, 500, 1000$ and 10 runs for $p = 1500$ are shown in Figure~\ref{fig:highDCons}.
+For both cases, the results for 20 runs at each value of $p$ are shown in Figure~\ref{fig:highDCons}.

+In the supplement, we show simulations with gamma errors and also consider a setting with Gaussian errors, where our method should not be consistent.